ludlovian/promise-map/README.md

 ### Promise.map
 `result = await Promise.map(iterable, mapper, options)`

-Iterates over the iterarble (or promise of an iterable), passing the results into the mapper function.
+Iterates over the iterable (or promise of an iterable), passing the results into the mapper function.

 Returns a promise of an array of the results.